sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/deployment/helm.md

 Not yet, but it’s planned for FY23-Q2/3.

-Instead, it should be used on a new installation if a customer really wished to move to Helm.
+Instead, it should be used on a new installation if a customer really wishes to move to Helm.

-If a customer wishes to try and convert themselves, any customizations will need to be converted to a override file ([see here for more info](https://docs.sourcegraph.com/admin/install/kubernetes/helm#configuration)).
-The [sourcegraph/examples folder](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph-helm/-/tree/charts/sourcegraph/examples) in the deploy-sourcegraph-helm repo has some samples of commonly modified values that can be used as a starting point.
+We strongly recommend against customers trying to undertake the conversion themselves.
+There are breaking changes between Kustomize and Helm (especially if they aren't already using the non-privileged overlay).

 #### Can a customer who’s written their own Helm chart migrate to ours?